iravasen/QCanalysis/README.md

 #### Option 2 - Analyse data only
 For this option you will need to have already a file containing a set of histograms to analyse.
 If this is the case, choosing this option, you will access directly the analysis menu.
 Choose a single analysis as explained in the paragraph above

+#### Option 3 - Analyse data on flp (for threshold scan)
+This option allows you to analyse data directly on its-flp1 skipping the download from the database.
+This option can be chosen both if you are working on your compure and on flp1 directly.
+In the first case, the script recognise automatically that you are not on flp1 and it will ask you to type your CERN username.
+This is used to make a connection via ssh to flpits1 (and lxplus).
+You just need to insert first your CERN account password and then the one of the "its" account on flpits1.
+Then, the script asks to type the layer number.
+Later, the QualityControl environment is loaded on flp1 and the script asks to type a run interval in order to prepare the sample to analyse.
+If you type starting run = 100 and final run = 200, all the threshold scan runs between 100 and 200 will be included in the analysis.
+Then you need to type also the number of the first stave in the layer (for example "6" if you are analysing the layer 0 currently under commissioning -> stave numbered from 6 to 11).
+Then wait few minutes for the preparation of the setup.
+Then, an analysis menu is presented with the following options:
+1. Average stave thresholds run by run
+2. Compare dead pixels between runs
+If **option 1** is chosen, the software will show you the average threshold (stave by stave on the layer) as a function of the run number.
+The ROOT macro is run automatically and a list of (good) files for the analysis is shown.
+Copy and paste the file name in the input line that will appear.
+The plot is automatically saved in *pdf* and *root* format in the repository *Plots/*.
+If **option 2** is chosen, the software will compare the number of dead pixels (i.e. having null threshold) run by run.
+The ROOT macro is run automatically and a list of (good) files for the analysis is shown.
+Copy and paste the file name in the input line that will appear.
+Then, a reference run number (**choose a run among the ones in the input file!**) has to be typed.
+All the runs in the input file will be compared with the chosen reference run.
+The plot is automatically saved in *pdf* and *root* format in the repository *Plots/*.

 ## Contacts
 For any issue, please contact <ivan.ravasenga@cern.ch>.